Category

 Citation Policy

-In efforts to enable discovery, reproducibility, and reuse of PPI-funded project dataset citations in accordance with best practices (as outlined by the FORCE11 Data Citation Principles), we ask that all reuse of project data and metadata download materials acknowledge all primary and secondary dataset citations and corresponding journal articles where applicable.
+In efforts to enable discovery, reproducibility, and reuse of PPI-funded project dataset citations in accordance with best practices (e.g., FORCE11 Data and Software Citation Principles), we ask that all reuse of project data packages and linked materials acknowledge all primary and secondary dataset citations, source code citations, and corresponding peer-reviewed journal articles where applicable.

 Data Licensing